 I created this creative writing space out of the need to share with the world the research I'm conducting this year on campus; What will it take to uproot the intentionally placed food deserts [food apartheid] in African-American communities on the South Side of Chicago?
 Think, the nexus between food & agriculture, black liberation, and environmental justice.
 Splashed with a bit of my own thinking about the world on miscellaneous topics.

 Outlook on life?
 I envision a world in which environmental and climate justice are ingrained within the ecological, economical, and social fabrics of our society, where urban cities grow a diversity of foods from vacant lots, where ecological literacy and how one must treat the planet, are ingrained values within individuals at birth, and where our society no longer is addicted to fossil fuels that continue to slowly destroy the planet.
 I share this to give insights to why I do what I do; I hope that through living and creating and being, that I can begin to create the world that I envision; my version of utopia.

 I'm writing because it is necessary.
 I've always kept my ideas lost within journals that I've accumulated over the years.
 For once, given the political and environmental climate at the moment, I'm compelled to share my ideas, in hopes that others are thinking about the things I think about or want to further discuss the things that infiltrate my mind daily.
 Please share, comment and engage with me further on these issues... if not I'll feel like I'm talking to myself.
-As a person trying daily to survive and heal, I'm really in love with creating things... things that may not be good or interesting or appealing at all, but nonetheless, necessary.
+Which I usually am As a person trying daily to survive and heal, I'm really in love with creating things... things that may not be good or interesting or appealing at all, but nonetheless, necessary.
 With that, I'll end with a quote.